emagiz/emdocs/mds/microlearning/advanced-api-management-running-part-of-your-api-gateway-solution-on-premise.md

 - Key questions are:
     - Can you reach the backend operation outside of the internal network?
-    - Can you reach all backend operations from the same server?
+    - Which backend operations are only reachable from within the clients network?
-    - How many backend operations need this special treatment?
+    - Do all systems that are linked to the backend operations need to run within the clients network?

 ##### Theory